 3. Final Result

 And here is the kick after Kick After M/S EQ Mode Applied:

 And lastly, here is how it looks in the Stereo Analyzer after we fixed the low-end imaging.
 In the “Balance” strip, you can see that white dot in the middle – that’s the positive sign that stereo imaging of your kick is excellent.
-Also, don’t worry if there are colors around (Blue/Red) – It’s a sign that your kick sounds wider!
+Also, don’t worry if there Red or Blue color in the “Balance” screen – It’s a sign that your kick sounds wider!